 This type of effect is the basis of a lactose-free diet in those individuals suffering from lactose malabsorption and fructose reduced diet for people with fructose malabsorption.
 As all dietary poorly absorbed short-chain carbohydrates have similar and additive effects in the intestinal tract, a concept has been developed to assign them as FODMAPs which is a short form of Fermentable Oligosaccharides, Disaccharides, Monosaccharides and Polyols and to evaluate a dietary approach that restricts these short-chain carbohydrates.

 Monosaccharides like glucose, fructose, galactose can be absorbed across the small intestinal epithelium.
 Thus, all the disaccharides and oligosaccharides must be hydrolyzed to their constituent monosaccharides prior to absorption.
 The main dietary disaccharides include sucrose, lactose, maltose, isomaltose, and trehalose which are hydrolyzed by their respective enzymes (hydrolases) expressed by intestinal epithelium to yield monosaccharide units.

-However, among the enzyme digesting disaccharides, lactose is only one which is deficient in its activity with the subsequent malabsorption and thus lactose is delivered to distal small and proximal large intestine in undigested form for fermentation by bacteria.
+However, among the enzyme digesting disaccharides, lactose is the only one that is deficient in its activity with the subsequent malabsorption and thus lactose is delivered to the distal small and proximal large intestine in undigested form for fermentation by bacteria.

 Different Absorption Rates of Monosaccharides in Intestine